dveleztx/FastAPI-with-Docker/README.md

 Tests are stored in **project/tests** directory.
 There are two scripts, one for testing the *ping* endpoint, and one for the *summaries* endpoints.

 **NOTE**: In order to perform PyTests, the webapp must be running in a docker container.
+Also, the **conftest.py** file should not be changed, as it is a recognized template name for looking for pytest configurations.

 To run the pytests, run the following command: